vid277/IMSATutoring/README.md

 3. npm run dev

 <b> To-Do (Front-End): </b>
-- Create a tutor booking page.
-- Create a tutor description page.
+- Create a tutor description page (including workflow).
-- Create a page with a list of courses.
 - Design and create a home page.
 - Design and create a settings page along with user dashboard.
 - Link up the form to become a tutor.